April 21, 2026

 What is expense reconciliation?

-Expense reconciliation is the process of comparing and matching expense records from different sources, such as expense receipts, credit card statements, and accounting records, to ensure they are accurate and consistent.
+Expense reconciliation is the process of comparing and matching expense records from different sources, such as expense receipts, credit card statements, and accounting records, to confirm they're accurate and consistent.

-Beyond keeping the books aligned, reconciliation also helps protect cash flow, support accurate reporting, and keep companies audit-ready.
+Beyond keeping the books aligned, reconciliation protects cash flow, supports accurate reporting, and keeps you audit-ready.
 Small startups benefit from fewer surprises, while larger companies depend on it for cleaner closes and more reliable budget decisions.

 Related reconciliations you'll touch include: